 With the highest average GPA among majors surveyed, education is a strong contender for students searching for a major that isn't too intimidating.
 Just be aware that getting your salary into the $100K range may entail teaching a highly specialized and in-demand field or transitioning into administration.

 4. Health Sciences

-Health care is one of the fastest-growing industries in the United States, and the number of careers a major in this field can prepare you for is vast.
+The number of careers in the field of health care is vast.
 An undergraduate major in health sciences may include prerequisite coursework for those interested in going on to medical or dental school, or it may prepare individuals to work in hospital administration as pharmaceutical sales representatives or as nurses or medical assistants.

 Health science majors graduate with the second-highest average GPA among majors surveyed and are tied for the highest number of jobs that can propel your potential salary into the $100K range.
 Take a look:

 - Average GPA of graduating seniors: 3.39

 - Average number of hours spent on school work per week: 16.50

 - Number of jobs in the field earning an average of $100K or more: 19

 While the average number of hours spent on schoolwork weekly is on the higher side when compared to other majors on this list, those challenges are offset by the factors listed above.
 Additionally, you have the satisfaction of knowing that you're helping others get well and stay that way.

 The social sciences are disciplines that focus on what affects the behavior of social groups as well as individuals in a variety of circumstances.
 Examples of the social sciences include anthropology, communication, economics, history, psychology and sociology, among others.
 Social scientists seek to understand why people behave the way they do so that behavior can be predicted and, in certain circumstances, managed for the benefit of all.